 After you apply

-HMRC will carry out assurance checks and let you know if you can get any reductions and tell you the amount of the guarantee you’ll need to get from your guarantor.
+HMRC will carry out assurance checks.
+We’ll let you know if you can get any reductions and tell you the amount of the guarantee you’ll need.
+You’ll need to get a guarantor to cover this amount.

 If you do not get authorisation